Home

 • Staff won’t be penalised on a ‘taxable benefit’ basis providing the cost does not exceed £150 per person.

-• You can claim this ‘employee entertainment’ as an allowable expense, benefiting from tax relief at whatever rate you pay e.g. as a Ltd company, sole trader or partnership.
+• You can claim ‘employee entertainment’ as an allowable expense, benefiting from tax relief at whatever rate you pay e.g. as a Ltd company, sole trader or partnership.

-• You can split the maximum cost per head of £150 across more than one event if you wish, providing that you meet the above criteria.
+• You can split the maximum cost per head of £150 across more than one event if you wish, providing you meet the above criteria.

-Virtual alternatives to Christmas parties for 2020
+Alternatives to traditional Christmas parties for 2024